Home > Information > SEND

-Ethos College takes a truly holistic approach to supporting all pupils whilst actively promoting a fully inclusive and bespoke curriculum.
-We believe that pupils with Special Educational Needs or Disabilities (SEND) have the right to a broad and balanced curriculum and be fully included in all aspects of school life.
-At Ethos College we encourage and support all pupils to achieve personal success within a safe, nurturing and enriching learning environment, so that they are ready to take their place in modern-day Britain.
-We actively encourage parents/carers to be involved in the education of their children and see effective partnerships as key to pupil success.
+At Ethos College, we are committed to providing a truly holistic approach to supporting every pupil, underpinned by an inclusive and tailored curriculum.
+We firmly believe that pupils with Special Educational Needs and Disabilities (SEND) have the right to access a broad, balanced education and to be included in all aspects of school life.
+At Ethos College we encourage, inspire and empower each pupil to achieve personal success within a safe, nurturing, and enriching environment, preparing them to thrive in modern Britain.

 Lindsey Ellis, SENDCo: lellis@eat.uk.com